underfanreal/MESN-1.0/README.md

 ### [Try Beta 4.6](https://meower.org/Meower)

-## Changelog for 4.6
+## Changelog for 4.7
-1. Start implementation of BlueList & Removal of deprecated phrase selection system
-2. New posts will no longer cause the entire screen to scroll down
-3. Search menu minor modifications
-4. Miscellaneous fixes
+1. Removed bluelist
+2. Server and client upgraded to the latest build of CloudLink
+3. Fixed some security vulnerabilities

 ## Viewing/Running the source
 1. Download the source code file (*.sb3)